• Skip to primary navigation

 Okay, it’s not so secret.
 But if I can have sweet muffins with less sugar that never get dry?
 I call it a win.

-First, I made this recipe for classic pumpkin chocolate chip muffins from The Girl Who Ate Everything.
-They were divine.
-(Thank you, Christy!)
+First, I made a recipe for classic pumpkin chocolate chip muffins which were divine.

 Then, I started thinking – how can I make these muffins healthier without sacrificing the deliciousness factor?

-Then, I reduced the amount of oil (since there’s extra moisture in the sweetneners I used) and subbed coconut oil for canola.
+Then, I reduced the amount of oil (since there’s extra moisture in the sweetneners I used) and subbed coconut oil for the typical canola.

 The result?
 Sheer perfection.